About the Jerusalem Youth Chorus

 The Jerusalem Youth Chorus is a choral and dialogue program for Israeli and Palestinian high school students in Jerusalem.
 Our mission is to provide a space for these young people from East and West Jerusalem to grow together in song and dialogue.
 Through the co-creation of music and the sharing of stories, the chorus seeks to empower youth in Jerusalem to become leaders in their communities and inspire singers and listeners around the world to work for peace.

-The Jerusalem Youth Chorus is an official program of the Jerusalem International YMCA and the Jerusalem Foundation.
-The Jerusalem Foundation, an independent community foundation dedicated to preserving an open, equitable and modern society in Jerusalem, supports the program at the YMCA, one of the few places in a city divided along religious, cultural, political and linguistic lines that people of all walks of life can and do feel comfortable.
-We are further blessed by the support of individuals and organizations around the world, from New Haven to Tokyo and beyond, who believe in the power of song to cross borders and have helped us spread our message internationally.
+The Jerusalem Youth Chorus is inspired by and affiliated with Seeds of Peace, an organization that has been empowering young leaders around the world to transform conflict for 25 years.
+We are also proud to be the Ensemble-in-Residence of the Jerusalem International YMCA, one of the few places in a city divided along religious, cultural, political and linguistic lines that people of all walks of life can and do feel comfortable.
+Finally, we are blessed by the support of the Jerusalem Foundation and other individuals and organizations around the world, from New Haven to Tokyo and beyond, who believe in the power of song to cross borders and have helped us spread our message internationally.

 The Jerusalem Youth Chorus is unique in its combination of music and dialogue programming, providing a transformative experience for our singers that yields both friendship and understanding on an individual and collective level across lines of religion, nationality, language, and culture.
 We go beyond simply singing together, delving deeper into one another’s identities, life experiences, communal narratives, religious traditions, and national histories through dialogue, all within the safe space of the musical ensemble and the strong personal bonds and community it creates.